MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 Each general availability (GA) version of the Azure Information Protection unified labeling client is supported for up to six months after the release of the subsequent GA version.
 The documentation does not include information about unsupported versions of the client.
 Fixes and new functionality are always applied to the latest GA version and will not be applied to older GA versions.

-Noted Azure Information Protection features are currently in PREVIEW.
-The [Azure Preview Supplemental Terms](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) include additional legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

 ### General availability versions that are no longer supported

 |Client version|Date released|